 When you play an instrument, you are simultaneously reading the music as you translate the music notes on paper to coordinating fine motor skills in your hands, you’re listening to the sound as you map your hand movements to stay on the beat of the music.

-And, if that wasn’t enough, you make micro changes to improve your skill as you play.
+And, if that isn’t enough, you make micro changes along the way to improve your skill as you play.

 As you learn and develop, don’t get complacent, continue to challenge yourself.